-If feed is produced in cooperation with other livestock owners, $\Rightarrow$ 3.3.7 Feed production in cooperation also applies.
+If feed is produced in cooperation with other livestock owners, \Rightarrow 3.3.7 Feed production in cooperation also applies.

-If mobile feed milling and mixing plants are used as service providers for feed production, $\Rightarrow$ 3.3.8 [K.O] Use of mobile feed milling and mixing plants also applies.
+If service providers are used for feed production, \Rightarrow 3.3.8 [K.O] Use of service providers for feed production also applies.